pagkly/Zed/Investopedia3/Forward Premium.md

 ## Understanding Forward Premiums

-A forward premium is frequently measured as the difference between the current [spot rate](https://www.investopedia.com/terms/s/spot_rate.asp) and the [forward rate](https://www.investopedia.com/terms/f/forwardrate.asp), so it is reasonable to assume that the future spot rate will be equal to the current futures rate.
+A forward premium is frequently measured as the difference between the current [[spot rate]](https://www.investopedia.com/terms/s/spot_rate.asp) and the [[forward rate]](https://www.investopedia.com/terms/f/forwardrate.asp), so it is reasonable to assume that the future spot rate will be equal to the current futures rate.
 According to the forward expectation's theory of exchange rates, the current spot futures rate will be the future spot rate.
-This theory is rooted in [empirical studies](https://www.investopedia.com/terms/e/empiricalprobability.asp) and is a reasonable assumption over a long-term time horizon.
+This theory is rooted in [[empirical studies]](https://www.investopedia.com/terms/e/empiricalprobability.asp) and is a reasonable assumption over a long-term time horizon.

 Typically, a forward premium reflects possible changes arising from differences in the interest rate between the two currencies of the two countries involved.

-Forward currency [exchange rates](https://www.investopedia.com/terms/e/exchangerate.asp) are often different from the spot exchange rate for the currency.
+Forward currency [[exchange rates]](https://www.investopedia.com/terms/e/exchangerate.asp) are often different from the spot exchange rate for the currency.
 If the forward exchange rate for a currency is more than the spot rate, a premium exists for that currency.
 A discount happens when the forward exchange rate is less than the spot rate.

 ## Forward Rate Premium Calculation